aras62/vision-based-prediction/datasets/alphabetical/e-i_alphabetical_datasets.md

 <pre>
 @InProceedings{Sadeghian_2019_CVPR,
-    author = "Sadeghian, Amir and Kosaraju, Vineet and Sadeghian, Ali and Hirose, Noriaki and Rezatofighi, Hamid and Savarese, Silvio", title = "Sophie: An Attentive Gan For Predicting Paths Compliant To Social And Physical Constraints", booktitle = "CVPR",
+    author = "Sadeghian, Amir and Kosaraju, Vineet and Sadeghian, Ali and Hirose, Noriaki and Rezatofighi, Hamid and Savarese, Silvio", title = "{SoPhie}: An Attentive Gan For Predicting Paths Compliant To Social And Physical Constraints", booktitle = "CVPR",
     year = "2019"
 }